elmar-hinz/Python.Challenges/README.rst

 1. Challenge module names are **CamelCase**:

-    In contradiction to the style guide directory and class file of the challenges are not all lowercase.
+    In contradiction to the style guide directories of the challenges are not all lowercase.
 Especially the first character must be uppercase.
 This is used to find and list the challenge directories between other modules.
-    Even more, the directory, the class file and the class name must all use the same word, with the `.py` extension for the file.
+    The directory and the class name must use the same word, with the `.py` extension for the file.

 2. Inherited class attributes and methods don't have a leading underscore: